rosslazer/PieSlice/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Issues
-If you find any issues with this app, please file an issue on the repo.
+If you find any issues with this app, please file an issue in the repo.